 Mentorship can be a powerful tool, offering guidance and support as you journey towards success and fulfillment.
 Too many Black women have no mentoring at all.
-Honestly, I didn’t get my first mentor until I was over 20 years into my career.
-Having a great mentor makes all the difference in your career.
+Honestly, I didn’t get my first one until I was over 20 years into my career.
+And it has made all the difference in your career.

-However, even the most well-intentioned mentors can sometimes make mistakes.
+However, even the most well-intentioned people can sometimes make mistakes.
 Whew chile!!
-So, let’s shine a light on the top 20 missteps mentors commonly make (and show you how to avoid them!).
+So, let’s shine a light on the top 20 missteps commonly made (and show you how to avoid them!).

 3. Neglecting Personal Context

 Effective mentorship recognizes that professional success is intertwined with personal fulfillment.
 Look for mentors who understand and support your desire for balance in all aspects of your life.